Maybe that makes me sound weak…maybe it makes me seem like the biggest wuss…who knows?

 - If your Hydrocephalus is left untreated, it could lead to death or

 - If you do have scar tissue and, it’s left untreated, it could be fatal.

 It seems like my life is being lived on what “could be” and it’s driving me nuts.
 I’m so tired of living like this and as much as I don’t want to anymore, I find it difficult to be any other way.
-There’s so much literature and warnings on how one shouldn’t dismiss the warning signs of failure with Hydrocephalus.
+There are so much literature and warnings on how one shouldn’t dismiss the warning signs of failure with Hydrocephalus.
 How do you live your life not worrying and being dismissive when inside yourself you feel an obligation to your own body…your own life?

 I’ve listened to the people around me before, in one of my panic states, and eased up a little.
 I’ve brushed aside any nudge my body physically gave me to pay a little closer attention.
 And then, I’ve been pulled backwards and forwards into fighting and then not fighting against what I think is real and what the doctors say is not.
 It’s a constant struggle and one which can surely drive you to the brink of insanity especially as you question what is real and what is not.
 “Am I feeling a certain way or is that just my imagination?
 Did I really experience X or could I have exaggerated a tad?”

 A few weeks ago, I had a hysterectomy and just before that, I was told that there is a possibility my previous VP Shunt caused some scar tissue in my abdomen.
 The Gastroenterologist seemed convinced after doing a Gastroscopy, that this is what’s causing my pain and discomfort.
-I read up on it and went into the downward spiral of the “life threatening” zone and felt ill to my core.
+I read up on it and went into the downward spiral of the “life-threatening” zone and felt ill to my core.